HusseinSam/Web-Servers-and-Synchronization-/README.md

 # Web-Servers-and-Synchronization-
-Implementation for server/client application using multithreading developed in C++.
+Implementation for server/client application using multithreading developed in C.

 describtion:  developing a real, working web server. in this project,  im provided with the code for a very basic web server, This basic web